SquareSquash/web/doc/README_FOR_APP.md

 ### Authentication and Authorization

-Authentication is done using either password verification or LDAP; see {AuthenticationHelpers} and related controller mixins, as well as the model mixins under `app/models/additions` for more information.
+Authentication is done using either password verification or LDAP; see `AuthenticationHelpers` and related controller mixins, as well as the model mixins under `app/models/additions` for more information.

 There are four permissions levels that a User can have, specific to an individual Project:

-**Non-members** do not have a {Membership} record with a Project.
+**Non-members** do not have a `Membership` record with a Project.
 They can view Bugs and Occurrences, view the Project's API key, view the list of other Project members, watch Bugs, and comment on Bugs.